intel/neural-compressor/docs/source/quantization.md

 2. With Accuracy Aware Tuning

 This means user could leverage the advance feature of Intel(R) Neural Compressor to tune out a best quantized model which has best accuracy and good performance.
-User should provide `eval_func`.
+User should provide `eval_fn`.

 ``` python
 from neural_compressor_ort.common.base_tuning import Evaluator, TuningConfig